-Job opportunities for Administrative Clinic Assistants may be available in large and small clinics including Mayo Clinic, Olmsted Medical, Chiropractic, Podiatry, Optometric and Dental clinics.
-Salaries for Administrative Clinic Assistant will vary in Minnesota depending upon clinic specialty.
-Average starting salary is \$15.63 to \$21.95.
+Job opportunities for Administrative Clinic Assistants may be available in large and small clinics.
+Graduates of this program are employed at Mayo Clinic, Olmsted Medical, Chiropractic, Podiatry, Optometric and Dental clinics.

+Salary Range in MN Starting Salary at one of our larger

+employers in Rochester.

+\$15.63 - \$21.95 \$17.33